rohinmanvi/GeoLLM/README.md

 ### Zero-shot predictions (no fine-tuning required)

 You can use the `make_predictions_and_visualize.py` script to make zero-shot predictions with any LLM of your choice from the OpenAI, Google, or Together APIs.
-Please note that while zero-shot predictions can be quite accurate, they can contain biases.
+Please note that while zero-shot predictions can be quite accurate, they can contain biases, especially for subjective topics (as shown in ["_Large Language Models are Geographically Biased_"](https://arxiv.org/abs/2402.02680)).
 Outputs will be in csv and html formats in the results folder for predictions and visualization, respectively.

 ```shell
 python3 make_predictions_and_visualize.py <API> <API_KEY> <MODEL_NAME> <PROMPTS_FILE> <TASK_NAME>